cnobles/iGUIDE/docs/usage.rst

   iGSP0002-2, will be pooled together for the report and analysis, but iGSP0002-1 and iGSP0003-1 will not.
 These names will be used in naming files, so do not include any special characters that will confuse file managment.
-  Try to stick to common delimiters, such as "-", "_", ".".
+  Try to stick to common delimiters, such as "-" and "_".
 A good practice is to put specimen identifiers at the beginning, replicate identifiers at the end following a "-", and anything else descriptive in the middle.
-For example, iGSP0002-neg-1, can specify the orientation the sample was processed with.
+For example, iGSP0002-neg-1, can specify the priming orientation the sample was processed with.

 Sequence information